Acce1erat0rS/THU-RMPD/README.md

 All these preprocessed information provides great ground to boot up multi-model fusion and other works.
 And allowing researchers to quickly establish the feasibility of there proposed methods.

+If you are interested in this dataset, please contact me@liutianyu.cn, and I will send you the confidentiality agreement, after recieving signed agreement, I'll send you the full dataset.

 ## Sensory Input
 In order to lessen data annotation workload and enable the downstream model to construct a much comprehensive understanding of neighboring environment, we collect multiple sensory modalities including Visual RGB signal, Long-wave infrared thermal signal, LiDAR 3D point cloud depth signal, Microphone array 3D audio signal and telemetry signal including GLONASS and BEIDOU position information and kinetic features collected by IMU(Inertial Measuring Units).